ariellunen/Gila-Server/README.md

 For now, we have only create method -
 Choose Post
 URL: http://localhost:8080/assistent
-body -> raw -> paste the data.json content
+body -> raw -> paste the data.json content and the change the format to JSON

 And then you can see in the VSCode the console log :)